-First, it is quite impressive that every single U.S. recession in the last 60 years was preceded by an inversion of the yield curve.
+First, it is quite impressive that an inversion of the yield curve preceded every single U.S. recession in the last 60 years.
 But much more impressive, every inversion, but one, has been followed by a recession.
 The exception was in the sixties already.
 Since then, there has not been an exception to this rule.

 What about other countries?

-I mentioned several times U.S. Treasury Bonds for the yield curve.
-In fact, we can create a yield curve for each country, based on their treasury bonds.
+I mentioned several times the U.S. Treasury Bonds for the yield curve.
+We can create a yield curve for each country based on treasury bonds.
 And very interestingly, the prediction of recession by the inversion of the yield curve only works in The United States.

-For instance, Japan had seen many recessions in recent years but the yield curve never inverted!
+For instance, Japan had seen many recessions in recent years, but the yield curve never inverted!
 In the United Kingdom, the yield curve inverted several times, never followed by a recession.
-The yield curve was also inverted several times in Australia but the inversions were not followed by a recession.
+The yield curve was also inverted several times in Australia.
+But a recession did not follow these inversions.

 It is interesting that this prediction only seems to work in the United States.
-Now, does that mean we are safe if the U.S. enters a recession?
+Now, does that mean we are safe, in other countries, if the U.S. enters a recession?
 Probably not!

-However, even if the next U.S. recession is not a global recession, we are not entirely safe.
+However, even if the next U.S. recession is not global, we are not entirely safe.
 If you invest with a world stock market index, you will likely have at least 50% of your stocks in the U.S. stock market.
 That means that a national U.S. recession can cause a lot of stress to your portfolio.
 However, you will be more protected against the recession itself.